pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 - [UBA (2021).
 "Umweltfreundlich mobil"](https://www.umweltbundesamt.de/en/publikationen/umweltfreundlich-mobil): bicycles, pedelecs, trams
 - [GOV.UK (2020).
 Greenhouse gas reporting: conversion factors 2020](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2020): planes, ferries, electric cars, motorbikes

+More information about the sources of the emission factors can be found in chapter 6 of this document.

 The specific emission factors for different activities are collected in [this emission factor table](https://github.com/pledge4future/co2calculator/blob/dev/data/emission_factors.csv).

 The basic formula is: